DIY Gift Ideas for Grandparents Day

 “Young people need something stable to hang on to — a culture connection, a sense of their own past, a hope for their own future.
 Most of all, they need what grandparents can give them.” — Jay Kesler

 I was only about four years old at that time, but looking back, I realize that was my first glimpse of being part of a family history that started long before I was born and that would continue long after I was gone.

-This is the gift that grandparents and great-grandparents share with their grandchildren, a shared history and a guide map to the future.
+This is the gift that grandparents and great-grandparents share with their grandchildren; a guide map to the future and a shared history.

-Here are several ideas for Grandparents Day gifts that can be enjoyable for all ages and create a legacy gift for your grandchild as well:
+Here are several Grandparents Day gift ideas that can be enjoyable for all ages:

 - Have your grandchild help you scan old photos and place them into a digital album along with the story behind the photo.